 This is not a competitive admission program, however space is limited.
 Thirty seats will be available each fall semester.
 Seats will be filled on a first-qualified, first-serve basis.
 Therefore, fulfillment of these requirements does not guarantee immediate admission to the program.
 Students may be waitlisted for the next available program start.

-As all students will be required to complete at least one on-site professional practice externship with a facility, students will be required to undergo a background check, at student's expense.
+As all students will be required to complete at least one on-site professional practice externship with a facility, students will be required to undergo a criminal background check, for which the student will incur the costs.
 This is a requirement of the Joint Commission for Accreditation of Healthcare Organizations.
 If you have a criminal felony record, contact the program director, as this could affect completion of the program.

 Students also will be required to undergo a physical, which includes drug screening, TB testing and vaccination verification.
 These expenses are the student’s responsibility.